cannandev/plain-ole-jekyll-blog/_posts/2022-02-17-why-clickable-divs-are-not-accessible.md

 ## Users cannot select text

+Wrapping blocks of text in links (known as “block links” or “clickable boxes”) prevents users from selecting text.
+This is an accessibility blocker.
+Users may need to copy and paste text, highlight it in their browser, or activate their screen reader on selected content.

+The existing site uses block links in the “Learn More” blocks and “In this Section” lists (red shows links, yellow shows selected text):

 ## Forces unsemantic markup for the call to action

 Not clear what the call to action is if it's everything.
 Make it clear.